duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 LOAD 'path/to/httpfs.duckdb_extension';
 ```

-This will skip any currently installed file in the `
+This will skip any currently installed file in the specifed path.

-Remote paths or compressed files are not possible.
+Using remote paths or compressed files is currently not possible.

-### Building Extensions
+## Building Extensions

 Build the extension following the ded in the extension's README.